 No more searching for petrol stations, no more oil changes, no more loud, vibrating engines and absolutely no emissions.
 Instead, the All-New Kia Soul EV gives you long-range driving with easy charging and instant acceleration – in a modern atmosphere where the only thing loud is your music.

 How long does it take to charge an electric car?

 That’s a good question.
 And the answer is, it varies massively depending on the size of the car’s battery and the charger being used.
 Let’s use the Kia e-Niro as an example.
-The Kia e-Niro can drive up to 282 miles on a single charge – one of the longest ranges available right now.
-Part of the reason it can achieve this range is because it has a very large (64kWh) battery.
-So how long will it take to charge?
+The Kia e-Niro 64kWh long range EV can drive up to 282 miles on a single charge.

 It’s incredibly rare that you charge from 0%.
 The majority of the time, when you plug your car in at home or in public, you’ll likely be topping up.
 If you did want to charge from 0% though, it would take just over 10 hours to get a full charge at home on a 7kW charger.
-If you were charging in public at a rapid 50kW charger – at a motorway services for example – you could get from 0% to 80% charge in an hour.
-100kW rapid chargers are also coming soon, which will allow 0% to 80% in 45 minutes.
-To put this into context, you could stop at the services, plug in, grab yourself a coffee and a bite to eat, then return to the car with around 200 miles of range in the battery.
-Great!
+If you are on the move and running low on power, you can charge from 0 to 80% in less than 1 hour from any of the 30,000+ charging stations in the country.